-An old wives' tales from the Ozarks and other regions in the U.S. say that certain birds flying into the house are a bad omen, particularly turtle-doves.
+An old wives' tales from the Ozarks and superstitions from other regions in the U.S. say that certain birds flying into the house are a bad omen, particularly turtledoves.
 But I say make your judgment from the situation and the circumstances that take place directly after the bird is in your home.
-And of course, by all means, set the little bird free!
+And of course, by all means, set the little thing free!

 - Watch the bird.
 Is it trying to get free or is it looking around your house calmly?

 - What kind of bird is it?
 Could it be a bird that your ancestor or deceased loved one was a fan of?
-Maybe one of your loved ones is trying to send you a message through this bird.
+Maybe one of your loved ones is trying to send you a message.

 - Is it trying to get out?
 Maybe it's telling you to free yourself from the box you've put yourself in.

-- Not every bird in the house has to be an ill omen.
+- Not every feathered creature that flies in the house has to be an ill omen.
 It's similar to the death card in a deck of tarot cards, which can mean both a change or an end, but not necessarily a death.
 You don't have to take it in the literal sense.
 Maybe there's an underlying message to it that you didn't see at first.

 Some people often wonder if certain actions by birds mean certain things.
 In my experience and opinion, the meaning may be specific to your life.
 Birds were known as messengers to the gods.
 They were said to bring messages to us from the other side.
 Here are some common bird omens and signs and their potential messages:

-This is not necessarily an omen so much as an indication that this particular bird would like to be your friend.
+This is not necessarily an omen so much as an indication that this particular creature would like to be your friend.
 The bird that follows you home might actually be what we call your "spirit guide" or "totem."
-These birds can be anything from a crow to a pigeon.
-Research the mythology behind whatever bird is following you home and be open to the fact that this bird might be a guardian of one kind or another.
+These can be anything from a crow to a pigeon.
+Research the mythology behind whatever bird is following you home and be open to the fact that this creature might be a guardian of one kind or another.